erhant/crypto-notes/content/zklearning/2-overview-of-modern-snark.md

 	note over V: reject otherwise
 ```

-That’s cool and all, but wait, we talked about non-interactiveness the entire lecture; why are we making an interactive protocol right now?
+That's cool and all, but wait, we talked about non-interactiveness the entire lecture; why are we making an interactive protocol right now?
 Well, $r$ here is the only interaction that a verifier makes to the prover.
 It is a “public coin”, just some coin-toss (or a series of tosses) given by the verifier to the prover for everyone to see.

 Thanks to Fiat-Shamir Transform, we can transform interactive protocols of this nature into non-interactive proofs!
 More specifically, Fiat-Shamir Transform can take a “public-coin interactive protocol” which means all verifier randomness is public, and transform it into a non-interactive protocol.

-To be technical, Fiat-Shamir Transform isn’t safe to transform ALL interactive proofs of this nature, but it is good enough for our needs right now.
+To be technical, Fiat-Shamir Transform isn't safe to transform ALL interactive proofs of this nature, but it is good enough for our needs right now.

 Let $H :M \to R$ be a hash function.
 For the example above, the prover will generate $r := H(com_f, com_g)$ and this will be used as the random challenge.
 Since the verifier also has access to $com_f, com_g$ they can generate the same $r$ during verification.
 That is how the interactiveness is removed!